zerok/zerokspot.com/content/weblog/2016/closed-down-reviews.md

 ---

 <img src="/media/2016/closed.png" style="float:left;padding:1px;border:1px solid #EFEFEF;margin:0 1em 1em 0"/>
-A couple of days I had one of those evenings where I was watching a TV show and in parallel started looking up the places I visited while in the city that this episode was taking place in (for the curious among you it was Daredevil and therefore NYC).
+A couple of days ago I had one of those evenings where I was watching a TV show and in parallel started looking up the places I visited while in the city that this episode was taking place in (for the curious among you it was Daredevil and therefore NYC).